RustaceansKenya/driver-development-book/driver_book/src/abstractions/abstracting_a_peripheral.md

 ### Why is the list long?
-The list is long because we want to learn through practice.
-If you are in a hurry, I suggest you look at the PAC for the UART found in the ESP32 board.
+The list is long because we want to learn through practice, through lots of practice.
+If you are in a hurry, I suggest you just skip to the chapters that cover the PAC for the UART found in the ESP32 board.

 ### Why those peripherals?
 1. The cortex-m timer is very basic.
 It has 4 registers only.
 For this reason, it was chosen as the first practice point.